-NO. AIM TARGET NO. TARGET MEASURE NO. CONCRETE MEASURES RESPONSIBILITY DEADLINE 0.1 To publish Gender Equality Plan (Eng./German) Management (M) August & September 2022 0.2 To present Gender Equality Plan GEO and M October 2022 0 all all all 0.3 To (re)appoint a Gender Equality Officer М on occasion 0.4 To allocate sufficient resources to the GEO М continuing 0.5 To train and continue education М continuing To achieve equality 1.1 To strengthen gender equality awareness 1.1.2 To promote contact and exchar departments 1.1 gender equality 1.1.1 To undertake regular awareness-raising and training activities GEWG continuing 1.1.2 To promote contact and exchange between the departments GEWG continuing 1 To translate the Gender Equality Toolkit into German GEWG March 2023 men 1.2 To create a safe work and research environment 1.2.1 To assess and review its current structures and/or its issue specific procedures and instruments M, GEO summer 2024 1.2.2 To provide information material and regular trainings to combat gender-based violence and sexual harassment at work M, GEO continuing
+NO. AIM TARGET NO. TARGET MEASURE NO. CONCRETE MEASURES RESPONSIBILITY DEADLINE 0.1 To publish Gender Equality Plan (Eng./German) Management (M) August & September 2022 0.2 To present Gender Equality Plan GEO and M October 2022 0 all all all 0.3 To (re)appoint a Gender Equality Officer М on occasion 0.4 To allocate sufficient resources to the GEO М continuing 0.5 To train and continue education М continuing To achieve equality between women and men 1.1 To strengthen gender equality awareness 1.1.1 To undertake regular awareness-raising and training activities GEWG continuing 1.1.2 To promote contact and exchange between the departments GEWG continuing 1 1.1.3 To translate the Gender Equality Toolkit into German GEWG March 2023 To create a safe work and research environment 1.2.1 To assess and review its current structures and/or its issue specific procedures and instruments M, GEO summer 2024 1.2.2 To provide information material and regular trainings to combat gender-based violence and sexual harassment at work M, GEO continuing

-NO. AIM TARGET MEASURE NO. CONCRETE MEASURES RESPONSIBILITY DEADLINE 1.3.1 To continue and develop PESTEL+ analysis tool with the gender focus IKEM continuing 1.3 To integrate sex/gender dimension 1.3.2 To expand and strengthen its work and research networks on gender and climate change M, GEO continuing into research content 1.3.3 To undertake outreach activities on gender-sensitive and gender-relevant research GEWG summer 2024 1.3.4 To assess the gender equality in academia and research (GEAR) action toolbox GEWG, M summer 2024 50 / 50 To eliminate existing disadvantages which are attributable to gender and to avoid them in the future disadvantages which are attributable to gender and to avoid them in the future 2.1 2.1.1 To update guidelines on gender-sensitive communication GEWG, M summer 2024 To promote equal opportu- nities in rsearch and at IKEM 2.1.2 To safeguard outreach material uses inclusive language IKEM, Public relations department (PR) continuing 2.1.3 To update information and training material on non-binary gender identities and develop recommendations GEO summer 2024 2 2.1.4 To assess and identify reasons for underrepresentation in project teams M, Department heads (D) continuing 2.1.5 To allow for a fair division of responsibility and appreciation criteria for performance M, D continuing 2.1.6 To assess workload planning models M, D, GEO continuing 2.1.7 To assess COPE guidelines GEO summer 2024 2.1.8 To increase the number of articles and contributions by underrepresented groups KlimR editors summer 2024 and winter 2025
+NO. AIM TARGET NO. TARGET MEASURE NO. CONCRETE MEASURES RESPONSIBILITY DEADLINE 1.3.1 To continue and develop PESTEL+ analysis tool with the gender focus IKEM continuing 1.3 To integrate sex/gender dimension 1.3.2 To expand and strengthen its work and research networks on gender and climate change M, GEO continuing into research content 1.3.3 To undertake outreach activities on gender-sensitive and gender-relevant research GEWG summer 2024 1.3.4 To assess the gender equality in academia and research (GEAR) action toolbox GEWG, M summer 2024 To eliminate existing disadvantages which are attributable to gender and to avoid them in the future disadvantages which are attributable to gender and to avoid them in the future 2.1 To promote equal opportunities in research and at IKEM 2.1.1 To update guidelines on gender-sensitive communication GEWG, M summer 2024 2.1.2 To safeguard outreach material uses inclusive language IKEM, Public relations department (PR) continuing 2.1.3 To update information and training material on non-binary gender identities and develop recommendations GEO summer 2024 2 2.1.4 To assess and identify reasons for underrepresentation in project teams M, Department heads (D) continuing 2.1.5 To allow for a fair division of responsibility and appreciation criteria for performance M, D continuing 2.1.6 To assess workload planning models M, D, GEO continuing 2.1.7 To assess COPE guidelines GEO summer 2024 2.1.8 To increase the number of articles and contributions by underrepresented groups KlimR editors summer 2024 and winter 2025